F-1 students may be eligible for employment while maintaining active F-1 status.

 Completion of program is signified by the following dates:

-Graduate students — End date of an assistantship, last date of finals during semester of defense, or an alternate date, if applying for OPT prior to the end of semester.
-Please contact Global Services if you are unsure of your program end date.
+Graduate students — End date of an assistantship, the day grades post during semester of defense, or an alternate date, if applying for OPT prior to the end of semester.
+Please contact International Student and Scholar Services if you are unsure of your program end date.